What to do if work is already complete

 We have to ensure that building work complies with the regulations.
 We have powers of enforcement to make sure that this happens.
-If the work doesn't comply, you may be asked to alter or remove it.
-Visit the Planning Portal website for an explanation of what happens if the requirements of the building regulations aren't met by a development.
+If the work does not comply, you may be asked to alter or remove it.
+Visit the Planning Portal website for an explanation of what happens if the requirements of the building regulations are not met by a development.

 Working without approval can also affect the sale of your property.
-We provide information to companies undertaking land search enquiries, and evidence of work completed without approval may prevent or complicate the sale.
+We provide information to companies undertaking land search enquiries.
+Evidence of work completed without approval may prevent or complicate the sale.

 Why shouldn't I just do the work without telling you?